-[\oplus)] 3.
-Repair and Removal of Wind Machines.
+[3.]
+3. Repair and Removal of Wind Machines.

-(a) Any wind machine found to be unsafe by an official of the Carson City Building Division shall immediately cease operation upon notification by Carson City and shall be repaired by the owner to meet federal, state, and local safety standards or be removed within ~~[six (6)]~~ 6 months.
-Wind machines that are not operated for a continuous period of [twelve (12)] 12 months ~~[shall]~~ must be removed by the owner of the wind machine.
+(a) Any wind machine found to be unsafe by an official of the Carson City Building Division shall immediately cease operation upon notification by Carson City and shall be repaired by the owner to meet federal, state, and local safety standards or be removed within [six (6)] 6 months.
+Wind machines that are not operated for a continuous period of [twelve (12)] 12 months [shall] must be removed by the owner of the wind machine.

-(a.) (b) When a wind machine is removed from a site, all associated and ancillary equipment, batteries, devices, structures ~~[or support(s)]~~ and supports for that system ~~[shall]~~ must also be removed.
+(b) When a wind machine is required to be removed from a site, all associated and ancillary equipment, batteries, devices, structures [or support(s)] and supports for that system [shall] that do not otherwise meet building height and setback requirements must also be removed.
 For the purposes of this section, non-operation shall be deemed to include, but shall not be limited to, the blades of the wind machine remaining stationary so that wind resources are not being converted into electric or mechanical energy, or the wind machine is no longer connected to the public utility electricity distribution system.

-(4) 4.
+[~~(4)~~] 4.
 Mounting of Wind Machines.
 Attachment of the wind machine, including any support or structural components, to any building or structure shall be in strict compliance with regulations of the Carson City Building Division.

-(5) 5.
+[~~(5)~~] 5.
 Additional Safety Restrictions.
 An application for the issuance of a special use permit that is submitted pursuant to this Title for the installation of a private use wind energy conversion system:

-[a.] (a) May not be denied solely because of the proposed height of the system; and [-]
+[a.] (a) May not be denied solely because of the proposed height of the system; and [~~-~~]